Priesemann-Group/icomo/docs/contributing.md

 ### Write Documentation

-Compartmental Models Inference Toolbox could always use more documentation, whether as part of the official Compartmental Models Inference Toolbox docs, in docstrings, or even on the web in blog posts, articles, and such.
+Our toolbox could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback